huggingface/trl/README.md

 ## What is it?
 With `trl` you can train transformer language models with Proximal Policy Optimization (PPO).
 The library is built on top of the [`transformers`](https://github.com/huggingface/transformers) library by  🤗 Hugging Face.
 Therefore, pre-trained language models can be directly loaded via `transformers`.
-At this point all decoder architectures and encoder-decoder architectures are supported.
+At this point most of decoder architectures and encoder-decoder architectures are supported.

 **Highlights:**
 - `PPOTrainer`: A PPO trainer for language models that just needs (query, response, reward) triplets to optimise the language model.